zhihanyang2022/pytorch-ppo/README.md

 *Why parallelism doesn't bring you as much speedup as you think?*

+TODO

 *How is this implementation different from SB3's?*

+They are supposed to be exactly the same, except that this repo doesn't have certain arguments, which are default to None or False in SB3 anyways.
+The hyper-parameters in config files were copied from rl-baselines3-zoo.

 *How to extend this codebase for research purposes?*

+You can create a new file in `algorithms`, add it to the `algo_name2class` dictionary inside `launch.py`.
+Then, you can simply specify that you want to run that algorithm in config files, which means you need to create a folder in `experiments` to contain that config file.